-This area contains the most complete continental fossil record known from the Triassic Peiod.
-Also known as the area pre Jurassic Dinosaur reign, with which we’re more familiar.
+This area contains the most complete continental fossil record known from the Triassic Period.
+Also known as the area pre-Jurassic Dinosaurs reigned, with which we’re more familiar.
 It’s fascinating how much has been learned from studying the ancient, and we do mean ancient fossils that paint – literally paint – the story of our predecessors.

-Many visiting these National Parks will begin their day with Talampaya National Park with it soaring red canyons, cliffs and unique rock formations.
+Many visiting these National Parks will begin their day with Talampaya National Park with its soaring red canyons, cliffs, and unique rock formations.
 Here you will be able to see many of the ancient vertebrate and flora fossils.
-In the afternoon your Ischigualasto, also named ‘Moon Valley’ visited will complete the day.
+In the afternoon your Ischigualasto, also named ‘Moon Valley’ visit will complete the day.
 Until today 6 sites of rock art have been discovered and other cave and rock overhang sites will also impress you.

-This is the perfect place for photographers, so get your cameras ready!
+This is the perfect Argentina World Heritage site for photographers, so get your cameras ready!

 Los Glaciers National Park